chetalimahore/Nucleus-Message-Passing/README.md

 Implementation:
 Implemented system calls to handle the multiple messages sent by various processes.
 The system calls are defined in exceptionHandler.cc.
-Declared the data structures at the global level(i.e kernel level) to manage the communication.
+Declared the data structures at the global level(i.e kernel level) in kernel.h file to manage the communication.
+Made changes in addrspace.cc to handle the contiguous allocation of memory to processes.
+Added new files i.e. buffer.h and buffer.cc for defining message structure.